They're in all the paintings of the First Thanksgiving. And all the season's grade school plays.

 Then we forgot them.

 And today their monumental battle to survive is nowhere on our radar.
 Take the suicides of young Native Americans, for example.
-Happening again and again in Indian communities.
-With a suicide rate at least three times of the rest of the country - skyrocketing to seven and ten times greater in some areas.
+Happening again and again in Native communities.
+With a suicide rate at least three times of the rest of the nation - skyrocketing to seven and ten times greater in some areas.

 If suicides were happening like this in your community or mine, it would be Page One.
-It's happening all over Indian Country - and no one notices.
+It's happening all over in indigenous communities - and no one notices.

 The same is true of the staggering rates of sexual abuse, sexual violence against women, drug and alcohol addictions.